CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 Together with all the previous definitions, we can reload and confirm that `DecEq Name` type-checks and that there are no holes left.

+Now, let's move on to slightly more relevant exercises.

+<!--
 With our warm-up done, let's move on to the real stuff!

-<!--
 ```sh
 $ idris2 --build tinyidris.ipkg
 ```